nemoarchive/documentation/download_restricted.md

 Once set up, notify nemo@som.umaryland.edu as to your institutional google account creation.
 At this time, we will configure permissions and provide you with the  bucket name(s).

 #### Step 2.
 Setting up GCP Billing
-NeMO restricted data accesses uses a requester pays model, therefore downloading data requires the setup of a billing account.
-In order to avoid incurring large charges for data download, we stongly recommend that you run data analyses on GCP if possible.

 To set up a new billing account go to [https://console.cloud.google.com/billing](https://console.cloud.google.com/billing), click CREATE ACCOUNT and follow the instructions.